 paper in order to be inspired to do pieces worthy of putting in the local county fair.
 The larger space seems to open a

 larger space in my head, somehow, and so the picture shows a wide panorama.

 Beginning a picture is always an adventure.
 It is 'always beginning'.
 What the two pillars mean, maybe the union of

 'opposites', perhaps?
 Maybe that is also with the face off of the two critters?
 A sort of 'Set' and 'Horus' having a stare

 down contest?
 Anyway, it is an adventure.
 The family at the center, about to enter the auditorium, are opening themselves up to an experience.

 April 9, 2007

 This piece won 'Third Award' in Surrealism/Abstract category in Yuma County's Fair.
-See the comments it generated, "Quite whimsical!
+The comments it generated, were "Quite whimsical!

 Good use of color."